ToshioCP/Gobject-tutorial/src/sec3.src.md

 ## G_DEFINE_TYPE macro

-The registration above is done with stereotyped algorithm.
+The registration above is always done with the same algorithm.
 Therefore, it can be defined as a macro such as `G_DEFINE_TYPE`.

 `G_DEFINE_TYPE` does the following: